Lillianwei-h/Lillianwei-h.github.io-old/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I'm Siwei Han(韩偲蔚), a senior at Fudan University, majoring in Computer Science and Technology.
-I am interested in alignment and application of LLMs, VLMs and multimodal models, currently interning in [Prof. Huaxiu Yao](https://www.huaxiuyao.io)'s team at UNC.
+I'm Siwei Han(韩偲蔚), a first-year CS Ph.D. student at <a href="https://cs.unc.edu/">Department of Computer Science</a>, <a href="https://www.unc.edu/">UNC-Chapel Hill</a>, advised by Prof. <a href="https://scholar.google.com/citations?user=A20BZnQAAAAJ&hl=en">Huaxiu Yao</a>.
+Previously, I was an undergraduate student majoring in Computer Science and Technology at Fudan University.
+I am interested in LLM/VLM Alignment and Multimodal Multiagent System, aiming to build more reliable and functional models and agents.

 ---